FoxxMD/blog/_posts/2024-11-19-migrating-to-komodo.md

 enabled = true
 ```

-And so is each [Stack](https://komo.do/docs/sync-resources#stack) that should run on that Server:
+And so is each docker compose [Stack](https://komo.do/docs/resources#stack) that should run on that Server:

 ```toml
 [[stack]]